darionruiz/SQL-Database-Project/2-tldr-summary.md

 ## Relational Database Model

-The customer wanted to be able to see orders, customer information, staffing information, and see inventory.
+The customer wanted to be able to see orders, customer information, staffing information, and inventory.
 With that information, I created the database model below.
 This helped me to visualize what was needed before I created the database in MySQL.
 For a more detailed view of the creation, please go [here](https://github.com/darionruiz/SQL-Database-Project/tree/personal_projects/3-database-creation).

 ![mockup4](https://user-images.githubusercontent.com/104656507/193480515-6b345d36-70f0-4759-b404-c09fe0f1548f.png)